gcecchetto/brew_mash_pid/README.md

 Code list:
 - main.ino source code for Arduino (Uno)
-- pid.HMI source project for Nextion
+- pid.HMI source project for Nextion.
+Needs to be adjustet with your Nextion display model.